 Past winners of the Champagne Stakes:

 Many top-class gallopers have won the Champagne Stakes before going on to greater things.
-Many past winners were great at stud including Luskin Star, Baguette, Vain, Sky High, Todman and Tierce.
+Many past winners were great at stud including Luskin Star, Baguette, Vain, Sky High, Todman, Tierce and Pierro.
 Vain won the 1969 Champagne Stakes by 10 lengths.
 Red Anchor won in 1984 and later in the year as a three-year old won a swag of Group 1 races including the Cox Plate, Caulfield Guineas and Victoria Derby.